-The Altar Project is located in San Juan Province, Argentina.
+All of the Company's properties, including the Altar project, are located in Argentina.
 There are risks relating to an uncertain or unpredictable political and economic environment in Argentina, especially as there is social opposition to mining operations in certain parts of the country.
 During an economic crisis in 2001 to 2003 and again in 2014, Argentina defaulted on foreign debt repayments and on the repayment on a number of official loans to multinational organizations.
-In addition, the government has renegotiated or defaulted on contractual arrangements.
-The previous Argentinean government placed currency controls on the ability of companies and its citizens to obtain United States dollars, in each case requiring Central Bank approval (resulting in, at times, a limitation on the ability of multi-national companies to distribute dividends abroad in United States dollars) and revoked exemptions previously granted to companies in the oil and gas and mining sectors from the obligation to repatriate 100% of their export revenues to Argentina for conversion in the local foreign exchange markets, prior to transferring funds locally or overseas.
+In addition, the government has renegotiated or defaulted on certain contractual arrangements.
+Prior to December 2015, the Argentinean government placed currency controls on the ability of companies and its citizens to obtain United States dollars, in each case requiring Central Bank approval (resulting in, at times, a limitation on the ability of multi-national companies to distribute dividends abroad in United States dollars) and revoked exemptions previously granted to companies in the oil and gas and mining sectors from the obligation to repatriate 100% of their export revenues to Argentina for conversion in the local foreign exchange markets, prior to transferring funds locally or overseas.
 Similarly, the government adopted a requirement that importers provide notice to the government and obtain approval for importation before placing orders for certain goods.
-These measures have been lifted by the new government that took office in December 2015.
-However, the past actions indicate that the Argentinean government may from time to time alter or impose additional requirements or policies that may adversely affect the Company's activities in Argentina or in its ability to attract joint venture partners or obtain financing for its projects in the future.
+Most of these measures were lifted by the Macri government that took office in December 2015.
+In October 2019, the government once again placed currency controls on the ability of companies and its citizens to obtain United States dollars.
+In December 2019, a Peronist government under President Alberto Fernandez took office.
+Past actions indicate that the Argentinean government may from time to time alter or impose additional requirements or policies that may adversely affect the Company's activities in Argentina or its ability to attract joint venture partners or obtain financing for its projects in the future.